 There are a number of industry scholarships available for members of the American Cheese Society community, offering enhanced educational opportunities in the United States and beyond.
 If you are a cheese professional looking for a great scholarship opportunity, we encourage you to check these out!

 We hope this list is comprehensive.
 However, if you offer a scholarship for cheese professionals in the ACS community that is not included below, please contact us with details.

-The Comté Cheese Association offers the Comté Scholarship for ACS Certified Cheese Professionals (ACS CCPs).
-This special scholarship opportunity, open to all cheese experts who have passed the ACS CCP Exam, provides the chance to win an all-expenses-paid trip to the Comté region of France to learn first-hand about the cheese’s history and production, as well as to explore the Comté region and its culture.
+The Comté Cheese Association offers the Comté Scholarship for ACS Certified Cheese Professionals® (ACS CCP™s).
+This special scholarship opportunity, open to all cheese experts who have passed the ACS CCP™ Exam, provides the chance to win an all-expenses-paid trip to the Comté region of France to learn first-hand about the cheese’s history and production, as well as to explore the Comté region and its culture.
 In addition, the winner will receive a $500 cash stipend.

 Daphne Zepos Teaching Award

 The Daphne Zepos Teaching Award (DZTA) is a $5,000 annual scholarship.
 The vision of the award is to grow a squad of cheese professionals who teach about the history, culture and techniques in making, aging and selling cheese.
 The scholarship is given to a food industry professional to further their learning—and their ability to educate others—about cheese.
 It’s named in honor of Daphne Zepos, one of America’s most inspiring cheese teachers.
 The winner returns to share their learnings with the cheese community — at the American Cheese Society’s Annual Conference & Competition and beyond.